 Jesus had a succession plan for his ministry in the world.
-He selected 12 apostles and 72 disciples representing the 12 tribes of Israel and their 72 elders.
-He trained them during his public ministry by sending them two by two ahead of him to villages and towns he intended to visit.
+He selected twelve apostles and 72 disciples representing the twelve tribes of Israel and their 72 elders.
+He trained them during his public ministry by sending them out in twos ahead of him to the villages and towns he intended to visit.
 Jesus asked the disciples to rely on the providential support of the community they served.
 He gave them power to perform miracles, especially healing the sick and casting out demons.
-That training helped them to continue Jesus’ mission in the church.
-He cautioned them they would face persecutions and rejection like he faced during his ministry.
+That training helped them to continue Jesus’ mission in the Church after Pentecost.
+He warned them that they would face persecutions and rejection just the way he himself faced during his ministry.

 Jesus Sends out the Seventy-Two